 He’s shy at first, or perhaps just slightly vulnerable — after all, he’s made his intensely personal story about growing up coloured in apartheid South Africa a public one.

 “A lot of writers stop being funny because it’s a serious book, but being funny is part of my character,” explains Van Wyk.
+“I can write comic stories and dialogue effortlessly, so why not do it?
+It can become a trademark.”
+Soon he is relaxed and laughing.

 Even the title, Shirley, Goodness & Mercy, a malapropism taken from young Van Wyk’s youth is funny.
 Having misheard the words of the hymn at school at age five, he took “surely” to be “Shirley” — his mother’s name.
 She features prolifically in the book as a poverty-stricken, hard-working mother and wife trying to nurture and raise her children with dignity.